SEARCH

 In addition to fall leaves, you can also preserve seed pods, flowers, stems, and other plant leaves using this method.

-Beeswax, an all natural product created by honey bees, has so many uses including crafts like candle making, kitchen uses like beeswax food wraps (see the tutorial), makes a good shoe polish, is found in many beauty products, and more.
+Beeswax, an all natural product created by honey bees, has so many uses including crafts like candle making, kitchen uses like beeswax food wraps (see the tutorial), as shoe polish, and it is found in many beauty products.

 This shows 15 Creative and Practical Beeswax Projects in case you have leftovers after preserving your leaves.